aroemers/mount-lite/doc/01-basics.md

 The mount-lite library has some unique features and approach with respect to mount.
 For more info on why mount-lite was created, see [this blog post](https://www.functionalbytes.nl/clojure/mount/mount-lite/2016/02/11/mount-lite.html).
-Note that the blog post covers version 0.9 of mount-lite, and quite some things have changed with [version 2.0](https://functionalbytes.nl/clojure/mount/mount-lite/2016/12/10/mount-lite-2.html) and [version 3.0]().
+Note that the blog post covers version 0.9 of mount-lite, and quite some things have changed with [version 2.0](https://functionalbytes.nl/clojure/mount/mount-lite/2016/12/10/mount-lite-2.html) and version 3.0 (blog post pending).
 This documentation covers version 3.0.

 ## Defining states